Premiership of Rishi Sunak

-Rishi Sunak's tenure as prime minister of the United Kingdom began on 25 October 2022 when he accepted an invitation from King Charles III to form a government, succeeding Liz Truss.
-He is the first British Asian and Hindu to hold the office of prime minister.
-Sunak assumed office amid the Russian invasion of Ukraine and amid the cost of living crisis, which began during his tenure as chancellor of the Exchequer under Prime Minister Boris Johnson.
-As prime minister, Sunak is also serving as First Lord of the Treasury, Minister for the Civil Service, and Minister for the Union.
+Rishi Sunak's tenure as Prime Minister of the United Kingdom began on 25 October 2022 when he accepted an invitation from King Charles III to form a government, succeeding Liz Truss, and ended on 5 July 2024 upon his resignation.
+He is the first British Asian and the first Hindu to hold the office.
+Sunak's premiership was dominated by the Russian invasion of Ukraine, the Gaza war, the cost-of-living crisis, and the Rwanda asylum plan.
+As prime minister, Sunak also served simultaneously as First Lord of the Treasury, Minister for the Civil Service, and Minister for the Union.

-Truss defeated Sunak in the July-September 2022 Conservative Party leadership election.
-Following her resignation amid a government crisis, Sunak was elected unopposed to succeed her after being the sole nominee in the October 2022 party leadership election.
-He was elected leader of the Conservative Party on 24 October and was appointed prime minister the following day.
-He has authorised foreign aid and weapons shipments to Ukraine in response to the Russian invasion of the country.
-In February 2023, Sunak negotiated a proposed agreement with the European Union on Northern Ireland's trading arrangements which was published as the "Windsor Framework".